jonathanharrell/hiq/guide/typography.md

 HiQ sets several global typographic settings:

-* Font-smoothing is set to `antialiased` for Webkit browsers and `grayscale` for Firefox.
 * Adjustments of font size after orientation changes on some mobile devices is prevented by setting `text-size-adjust` to `100%`.
 * `text-rendering` is set to `optimizeLegiblity` to emphasize legibility over rendering speed or geometric precision.
 This enables kerning and optional ligatures.